 Below, you will find the address and the GPS coordinates for this location.

 28385 Constellation Road, Valencia, California, CA 91355, USA

 To view directions on how to get there, you can use the Google Maps shortcut below:

-The road is in a business park in the north-west outskirts of Santa Clarita.
-It is relatively close to Interstate 5.
+The road is in a business park on the northwestern outskirts of Santa Clarita.

-Photos of the location and other related images.
+Photos of the site and other related images.

-The red circle pinpoints the area where the vehicle struck a lamp post and two trees.
+The red circle pinpoints the exact area where the vehicle struck a lamppost and two trees.
 The red arrow shows the direction that the pair were driving in.

 Inset is a photograph of Walker with his longtime friend Roger Rodas.
 Rodas was a financial planner who managed the wealth management department for Bank of America Merrill Lynch.
 He was also the owner of a racing shop in Los Angeles.

 Rodas was driving the car when it spun out of control.